miohtama/opsec/source/team/index.rst

 **The team members do not use third party devices for logging in?** Yes / No

 If the device comes from an untrusted party, it may contain keyloggers and other malware to record the user actions.
 Such devices include internet kiosks and other free terminals.
+The team members use only their own working devices for the work.

 Applies for: Everyone